 Listening to these while looking at the spaces their talking about gave us a real “in the room where it happened” feel that brings history to life and that I think kids appreciate.
 Teen Traveler was definitely drawn in by it all.

-There is an additional room focused on Churchill’s life but we found it cluttered and not well organized.
+There is an additional large room with an exhibit that focused on Churchill’s life, but we found it cluttered and not well organized.
 We did a walk-through but preferred to focus on the war-room part of the exhibits.

 Lunch with the Spooks